Can I return to Work or go to School while on Disability?

-Through the Ticket to Work program the Social Security Administration helps the disabled return to work.
+The Social Security Administration helps the disabled return to work.

 The Social Security Administration offers programs and incentives to help those who are disabled get back to work.

+Most people would rather work than collect disability.
 Beyond a paycheck, working provides structure and social support.
 The Ticket to Work program is available for those between the ages of 18 and 64 who collect disability benefits.
 This program helps beneficiaries keep their Medicaid or Medicare benefits and makes it easy for those who find they can’t work to return to collecting benefits.
 The Ticket to Work program is entirely voluntary and beneficiaries who do not want to attempt to work are not required to participate.